cbrandstoetter/marketplace/README.md

-My flask project, a second hand market.
+Flask project, a second hand market.

 Features:
+- register as a user, upload a profile picture
-- create listings and look for listings
+- create listings
 - advertise your listing with text and pictures
+- look for current listings
+- message the user if you want to buy from them
+- look at your messages and write back
+- edit and delete your listings

+Technology:
+- Python with Flask framework
+- static html with jinja template
+- sqlite3 as database with manual queries
-- user handling
+- User handling with flask-login
-- messaging system
+- Password encryption